A. Victoria Mixon, Editor

 What on your first page poses a question the reader desperately wants the answer to, but can’t get without turning the page?

-And what about the climax of your HOOK is an even deeper mystery the reader now can’t live without solving, but can’t solve without following your protagonist into the full exploration of their fictional nightmare?
+And what in the Climax of your HOOK is an even deeper mystery that the reader now can’t live without solving, but can’t solve without following your protagonist into the full exploration of their fictional nightmare?

-Point.
-And Counter-Point.
-The climax of your HOOK is the moment when your protagonist first becomes aware of the existence of both threads at once, making the danger that they might collide suddenly extremely real indeed.
+The Climax of your HOOK is the moment when your protagonist first becomes aware of the existence of both threads at once, making the danger that they will collide suddenly extremely real indeed.

 5. Conflict